ariard/lightning-rfc/12-offer-encoding.md

 Note that the recipient of the invoice can determine the expected amount from either the offer it received, or the invoice_request it sent, so often already has authorization for the expected amount.

+It's natural to set the `relative_expiry` of an invoice for a recurring offer to the end of the payment window for the period, but if that is a long time and the offer was in another currency, it's common to cap this at some maximum duration.
+For example, omitting it implies the default of 7200 seconds, which is generally a sufficient time for payment.

 # Invoice Errors